ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

      (Caveat -- this client needs to be recreated by copying the df test client configuration for OA4MP and tweaking it.
 This is because a database crash lost the client configuration.)

+     a client for testing the device flow against the CILogon server.
+You have to load the client from the right config file, e.g. in the oa2-client app:

+     load localhost:test/df /home/ncsa/dev/csd/config/client-cil-oa2.xml

-     a client for testing the device flow against the CILogon server This will require doing the DBService calls manually (that's part of the test).
+     This will require doing the DBService calls manually (that's part of the test).
      In the CLC load the configuration and type df